Play (Belgian TV channel)

-Play4 is a Belgian-Flemish commercial television channel.
+Play is a Belgian-Flemish commercial television channel.
 It is part of Play Media and production company Woestijnvis.

 As of 2010, the channel has a market share of more than 7%.

 The channel was formerly known as VIER from 17 September 2012 to 27 January 2021.
 On 28 January 2021, the channel was rebranded to Play4.
+On 13 October 2025, the channel was rebranded to Play.

-Its owner also operates sister stations Play5, Play6 and Play7.
-Broadcast entertainment, series, cartoons, movies, sports programmings.
+Its owner also operates sister stations Play Fictie, Play Actie and Play Reality.
+The channel broadcasts entertainment shows, series, cartoons, movies, and sports.